utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 - Use the Finder on your computer to locate your `Documents/icj` folder and inside of it create a new project folder called `yourname-git-practice`.
 Always use all lower-case letters and dashes instead of space.
 It's just good practice.
 - Launch Visual Studio Code and start a **New window**.
 (You can find under the File menu, or use Command-option-N).
-- One the Welcome screen, you will see a link called **Open folder**.
+- On the Welcome screen, you will see a link called **Open folder**.
 (If you don't see this, click on the page icon at top-left, which is the Explorer menu.)
 Click on that Open Folder button and negotiate your way to your project folder, select it and click the **Open** button.

 ![Open Folder](../../images/open-folder.png)